microsoft/devicescript/README.md

 Some builtin functions only take literal arguments (especially strings, and time values).

 The only jump statement supported is currently `return`.
-There are no loops.
+Only `while` loop is supported.

 ## Logging and format strings